 Neale Donald Walsch lives in a hilltop mansion near Medford, Oregon.
 A few years ago, he was a “nobody.”
 Now, he is a “somebody” who’s attracting some attention.

 Having had a troubled childhood, Walsch has been through a series of unstable relationships and career difficulties.
 He has been in four marriages in which nine children were produced.
-He has passed through a variety of phases, from being a radio talk show host, to slouching around as a homeless vagabond.
+He has passed through a variety of phases, from being a radio talk show host to slouching around as a homeless vagabond.

 Walsch now claims that back in 1992, he arose one morning at 4 o’clock and began to scribble his emotional frustrations on a yellow legal pad.
-A recent article in a national magazine describes it like this: he “was feeling suicidal over finances, shaky health and a broken love affair” (Jan 24, 2000).
+A People magazine describes it like this: he “was feeling suicidal over finances, shaky health and a broken love affair” (Jan 24, 2000).

-People have gone “nuts” over this theological “quack,” paying up to $725 a whack to hear him speak.
+People have gone nuts over this theological quack, paying up to $725 a whack to hear him speak.
 In these sessions, he recounts these illusional conversations with the Lord.
-Surely this must be the “Age of Gullibility.”
+Surely this must be the Age of Gullibility.
 Folks are so desperate to believe something, they will believe anything!